-This is easy to accomplish with most airlines including United, Southwest, British Airways, and JetBlue who are 4 of the 9 airline transfer partners.
+This is easy to accomplish with most airlines including United, Southwest, British Airways, and JetBlue, who are all Chase travel partners.

 What Credit Card Gives the Best Travel Rewards?

-Capital One Venture Rewards Credit Card – $600 Bonus, 2x Miles on Spending
+Capital One Venture Rewards Credit Card – 60,000 Miles Bonus, 2x Miles on Spending

 The Capital One Venture Rewards Credit Card is the best flat-rate credit card for travel rewards because it earns 2x miles on every $1 spent, regardless of the purchase.
 But how hard is it to apply for the Capital One Venture?

 Each mile is worth 1 cent each and redeemable for travel statement credits or booking upcoming travel on the Capital One travel portal.
-A third redemption option is transferring or redeeming Capital One Venture miles to airline and hotel partners.
+A third redemption option is transferring Capital One Venture miles to airline and hotel partners (and maybe visiting a new Capital One lounge).
 Another handy card benefit is the Global Entry or TSA PreCheck fee credit, up to $100.
 The annual fee is $95.

 Check out our Capital One Venture vs Chase Sapphire Preferred comparison to see which card is a better fit for you.

 The Platinum Card from American Express – Premium Credit Card for Travel Rewards

 The Platinum Card® from American Express makes it possible to earn the most reward points on airfare purchases and enjoy travel benefits that defray your travel costs.
 It can be hard to get the Amex Platinum, but if you have a good credit score you should meet the criteria.